 In 2017, I made a decision to change my first language.
 The frustration I had been having about my language skills pushed me to do so.
 I declared that my first language was now English.
 Committed.
 No excuse.
 I thought I needed to give up something important.
 I needed to 'sacrifice' something to get what I really want.
 I heard it before from my mentor.
 And now I understand what it really means.
 It took almost four years for me to understand this one simple wisdom.
 Sacrifice was needed.

-It's not easy to live with English in Japan because people uses a different language.
+It's not easy to live with English in Japan because people don't use English here.
 Naturally, people expect me to speak in Japanese.
 Yet I need to train my mind to think in English even if I am surrounded by Japanese language.
 It sounds crazy.
 I know!
 But this is my choice.
-Do you have this kind of choice for you?
-Something people would call you crazy?